-Refer to the Records Retention for more information.
+Refer to the DHHA Records Retention & DHMP Records Retention policies for more information.

 ENSURE INTEGRITY IN FINANCIAL AND BILLING MATTERS

 Prevent and Detect Fraud, Waste, and Abuse

 Financial stewardship is critical to fulfilling our mission and making sure Denver Health is around for many years to come.
 Preventing and detecting fraud, waste, and abuse in all areas of our organization is part of this stewardship.